Joowww/Proyecto2_PGTA/README.md

 dotnet restore
 ```
 ## 3. User Manual and Usage Guide
 **1. Welcome Menu**: The welcome menu includes a dropdown with several buttons.
 There is an “About Us” button that displays the names of the group members as well as their institutional email addresses.
 Next, there is a “Settings” button.
 Clicking this button allows you to customize the appearance of the application.
 You can switch the form’s theme between dark mode and light mode.
-Finally, there is the “Help” button, which is mentioned at the [end of the manual](#end).
+Finally, there is the “Help” button, which is mentioned at the end of the manual. [[click]](#end)

 m
 m